How to Sort Your Waste

 On public property

-- To report a dead wild animal on public property (i.e., parks, roads or sidewalks), call 3-1-1.
+- If you find a dead wild animal in Brampton or Mississauga, call 3-1-1.

 - Trained Public Works or Animal Services staff is responsible for disposing of dead wild animals on public property.